Multi-Purpose Pathway | Sonoma-Marin Area Rail Transit

 Two bikers on trail

-The SMART Pathway
+The SMART Pathway/Great Redwood Trail

-Currently, 9.5 miles of pathway are slated for construction in 2023/2024.
-SMART is advancing another 31 miles of planned pathway through design, of which 3.5 miles are already fully funded for construction.
 For more on the status of the pathway, please see the June 2023 Pathway Update presented to the SMART Board of Directors here.

 New maps with improved legibility and updated information on the status of the SMART Pathway are available in two formats: printable maps in PDF format (see links below) and the online interactive map shown below.